Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective: Numerical experiments: The Nordic energy system case study

-In light of the large number of lower-level problems to be solved for each set of input parameter values, we considered 3 scenarios and 4 time periods.
+\paragraph{Representative days} In light of the large number of lower-level problems to be solved for each set of input parameter values, we considered 3 scenarios and 4 time periods.
 Hence, each scenario spans a group of 3 representative days corresponding to the demand profile, solar and wind availability, respectively.
 And the day (24 hours) timeline is equally divided into four 6-hour time periods.
-The idea is inspired by Li and Py \citep{LI2018965}, who used 16 time slots (four diurnal times-slices in four seasons) to model a year for the energy system.
-In \citep{LIND201744}, the authors used a similar approach for TIMES-Oslo and TIMES-NORWAY models.
-Additionally, Fodstad et al. \citep{FODSTAD2022112246} mentioned other authors who used representative daily time slots as a part of the modelling.
+The idea is inspired by \citet{LI2018965}, who used 16 time slots (four diurnal times-slices in four seasons) to model a year for the energy system. \citet{LIND201744} used a similar approach for TIMES-Oslo and TIMES-NORWAY models.
+Additionally, \citet{FODSTAD2022112246} mentioned other authors who used representative daily time slots as a part of the modelling.

 To derive representative days, we used hierarchical clustering \citep{Teichgraeber2019joss} for the hourly data (8760 h) spanning the time series for demand, wind and solar PV power production for each of the nodes.
 We highlight that all the data has been normalised, implying that each element of the 3 data sets obtained a value between 0 and 1, where 1 refers to the highest regional demand in the case of the demand-related data.
 For the solar PV and wind production data sets, the normalisation values are based on the installed capacities, and hence the assigned normalised values never reach 1.
 When conducting the hierarchical clustering, no weights have been considered between the data time series.
 The representative days for each cluster have been selected for each data set to most closely approximate the medoid of a cluster.
 The allocation of weights between the clusters, as well as the distribution of representative days for each cluster and node, are presented in Appendix \ref{ap: hierarchical clustering}.
 For example, scenario one for Finland has a weight of $\frac{145}{365}$ and is represented by a set of days $\{43, 12, 12\}$ corresponding demand profile, wind and solar availability, respectively.
 It is important to highlight that the notions of clusters and the weights associated with clusters are used in this context to represent the scenarios and the scenario probabilities, respectively, denoted by $s \in S$ and $P^s, \forall s \in S$.